ooc-lang/ooc-lang.org/content/docs/tutorial.md

 [sam-repo]: https://github.com/nddrylliog/sam

-So, after forking sam on GitHub, changing the origin of her sam repostiroy, she opened a new file in `$OOC_LIBS/sam/library/watchcorgi.yml`, and wrote:
+So, after forking sam on GitHub, changing the origin of her sam repository, she opened a new file in `$OOC_LIBS/sam/library/watchcorgi.yml`, and wrote:

     #!yaml